HipsterSantos/log.js/README.md

 - 🛠 Improved error diagnostics and fix suggestions.
 - 🚀 Enhanced color-coded logs for better readability.
 - 🔥 Performance optimizations for ESM and CommonJS.
+## Changes and Improvements

+-Safe ESM Detection:
+  Removed typeof import.meta !== 'undefined' from isESM check, as it’s invalid in CommonJS.

+- Replaced with a fallback: isESM = !isCommonJS && !isBrowser || (process.argv && process.argv[1].endsWith('.mjs')).

+This ensures no ReferenceError in Node.js CommonJS environments while still detecting ESM via .mjs or browser contexts.

+-Robust Module Detection:
+  isCommonJS: Checks module and module.exports, reliable in Node.js CommonJS.

+- isBrowser: Unchanged, safe for all environments.

+- isESM: Now infers ESM by exclusion or .mjs file extension, avoiding ESM-specific syntax.

+- Dynamic Import Handling:
+  Wrapped import('./logger.js') in a .then().catch() block to handle potential import failures gracefully in CommonJS.

+- Logs errors if dynamic import fails, preventing silent failures.

+- No Runtime Errors:
+  All checks use typeof or property existence, which are safe in any JS environment.

+- Removed reliance on require.main.filename, which could be undefined in some Node.js contexts,   replacing it with process.argv[1] for .mjs detection.